WANGVINCENT/Homomorphic_Encryption/README.txt

 The video has used code on development branch to demonstrated it worked!
 The Master branch DOES NOT have the code of Alice receiving the private key for debugging/verification.

----------------------How to use Test Driver and follow example on PPT------------------------------------ As seen from the video, the Windows 10 was the Host OS and assumed the role of Bob.
+---------------------How to use Test Driver unzip example.mp4------------------------------------ The putty terminal is connected to Bob.
-Bob was executed on Windows 10 Eclipse environment where no arguments were given.
+The git bash is on Alice.

-The Ubuntu VM was alice as I placed a command line argument.
+You verify the code functionality in the video.

-As of 2/17/2020 11:31 PM EST, this should work perfectly.
+The test driver shows Protocol 1 - 4 works as the expected answer "true" shows up.

 ----------TO DO----------------------
-1- Currently I hope to use the Bouncy castle API to generate certificates from these.
+1- Use the Bouncy castle API to generate certificates from these.
 3- Start C++ creation, but NTL installation needs to be completing